rapid7/insightconnect-plugins/blockade/help.md

 # Description

-[Blockade](https://www.blockade.com) brings antivirus-like capabilities to users who run the Chrome browser.
-This plugin utilizes the [Blockade Cloud Node API](https://github.com/blockadeio/cloud_node).
+The Blockade plugins assists with administrating users and incidents of compromise

 # Key Features

-* Feature 1
-* Feature 2
+* Manage Incidents of Compromise
-* Feature 3
+* User management

 # Requirements

+* Requires a Blockade Node setup
-* Example: Requires an API Key from the product
+* Requires an API Key from the product
-* Example: API must be enabled on the Settings page in the product
+* Requires an email setup in the Blockade Node

 # Documentation